LiamGallagher737/liamgallagher.dev/content/writing/linux-command-line-arguments/index.md

 0x7fffffffd898: 140737354019530 1
 0x7fffffffd8a8: 140737488345857 0
 ```
 This seems to be because stuff has been added to the stack after the start of the `_start` function but before my first line.
-TO try and get the original value I moved `rsp` in to `r8` instead of creating a local variable which I thought could be messing with things.
+To try and get the original value I moved `rsp` in to `r8` instead of creating a local variable which I thought could be messing with things.

 ```rs
 pub unsafe extern "C" fn _start() {